abid3a/project/README.md

-# TBDC Horizon - React Native App
+# TBDC Horizon - React Native App (UI Branch)

 A comprehensive React Native application built with Expo for managing connections, sessions, and meetings in a mentorship platform.

 ## 🚀 Features